 Links

-- Descriptive hyperlinks (the title of the article, title of video) are used rather than “click here” or the whole URL
+• Descriptive hyperlinks are used rather than “click here” or the whole URL.

 Lists